ZandileZamaNdlovu/people-analytics-starter/README.md

 # people-analytics-starter
-xploring HR and workforce trends through data and analytics.
+Exploring HR and workforce trends through data and analytics.